andrija83/xplorium-sajt/CODE_REVIEW_FIXES.md

 - ✅ Rate limits prevent abuse

 ### Phase 2 Complete When:
-- ✅ Customer sync completes in < 5 seconds for 1000 customers
+- ✅ Customer sync completes in < 5 seconds for 1000 customers ✅ DONE
-- ✅ Dashboard loads in < 2 seconds
+- ✅ Dashboard loads in < 2 seconds ✅ DONE
-- ✅ Database queries use indexes (check EXPLAIN)
+- ✅ Database queries use indexes (check EXPLAIN) ✅ DONE
-- ✅ No XSS vulnerabilities in email templates
+- ✅ No XSS vulnerabilities in email templates ✅ DONE
-- ✅ No passwords/secrets in audit logs
+- ⏳ No passwords/secrets in audit logs
-- ✅ All inputs validated with Zod schemas
+- ⏳ All inputs validated with Zod schemas

 ### Phase 3 Complete When:
 - ✅ Consistent error handling across all actions